AkshathRaghav/AkshathRaghav.github.io/_pages/about.md

 I'm a second-year undergraduate @ Purdue, pursuing a B.Sc in CompE.

-My primary interest revolves arould building robust user-facing solutions at the intersection of applied AI, reproducible (open-source) softwares and interoperablility principles.
+My primary interest revolves arould building robust user-facing solutions at the intersection of applied AI, algorithmic learning and interoperablility principles.
 I enjoy research-driven environments aimed at taking concepts to tangible products.

-<b>Automatability</b>, <b>replicability</b> and <b>accessability</b> remain the core of my work.
+<b>Automatability</b>, <b>innovation</b> and <b>accessability</b> remain the core of my work.

-I'm currently looking to involved in the following: *Vision Generation Algorithms*, *Robot-Environment Interactions*, *GPU Programming*, *Digital Design ↔️ ML/DL*.
+I'm currently looking to involved in the following:
+- *Vision Generation Algorithms*,
+- *Robot-Environment Interactions*,
+- *GPU Programming*,
+- *Digital Design ↔️ ML/DL*.

 I'd highly appreciate any mentorship or suggestions for research labs @ Purdue that focus on these topics!